pearcej/complex/_sources/PhysicalModeling/Fractals.rst

 More generally, we can estimate the dimension of an object by measuring some kind of size (like area or volume) as a function of some kind of linear measure (like the length of a side).

-As an example, I’ll estimate the dimension of a 1-D cellular automaton by measuring its area (total number of “on” cells) as a function of the number of rows.
+As an example, We’ll estimate the dimension of a 1-D cellular automaton by measuring its area (total number of “on” cells) as a function of the number of rows.

 .. figure:: Figures/1D_CA.png
     :align: center